• About Us

 3. Press or hold down the Alt key.

-4. While holding down the Alt key, tap the 0, 1, 6 and 9 keys on the number pad in quick succession.
+4. While holding down the Alt key, press 0169 on the numeric keypad in quick succession.

 5. Check that the copyright sign was properly inserted in your document or application.